v-gajjar/Minesweeper/README.md

 * Inter font by Rasmus Andersson - SIL Open Font License 1.1

 # Development Roadmap
-### Current focus
+### Current focus (updated 25th May 2025)
-Look at migrating from JavaScript to TypeScript
+Investigating a bug related to game win logic.

 ### Next step:
-Add Unit Tests
+Look at deploying using a service such as GitHub Pages

 ### Further steps
 See full [roadmap](https://github.com/v-gajjar/React-Minesweeper/blob/main/ROADMAP.md)